Frost. Sun. Wind.

 As a complete novice, they also seem to root as well as any other Clematis I’ve tried.
-I’ve taken long double node cuttings from semi-ripe new season shoots in a damp spell in mid summer, cut them just below the base node, and also half split the stem longitudinally between the nodes, dusted on a bit of rooting powder and plonked them in to a tall 2 litre pot with a mix of roughly equal parts of soil, compost and perlite, Most of the leaves from around the top node get cut back to reduce transpiration losses early on, and they’re left in the shade, (again protected from slugs), and a high percentage seem to have rooted by the following spring.
+I’ve taken long double node cuttings from semi-ripe new season shoots in a damp spell in mid-summer, cut them just below the base node, and also half split the stem longitudinally between the nodes, dusted on a bit of rooting powder and plonked them in to a tall 2 litre pot with a mix of roughly equal parts of soil, compost and perlite.
+Most of the leaves from around the top node get cut back to reduce transpiration losses early on, and they’re left in the shade, again protected from slugs, and a high percentage seem to have rooted by the following spring.

-(C. m “Warwickshire Rose”).
+(C. m.
+‘Warwickshire Rose’).
 For more information on the huge range of Clematis cultivars try clicking here, for an amazing on line database of Clematis varieties.
 Or here for information from the excellent International Clematis Society.

-Finally after a rare(?) moan last time, I must report on an extremely favourable media encounter, which culminates in the June 2017 issue of Gardens Illustrated (GI) magazine due for release on May 25 th.
-(Click here for more), when there will be a lovely feature on our garden.
+Finally, after a rare(?) moan last time, I must report on an extremely favourable media encounter, which culminates in the June 2017 issue of Gardens Illustrated (GI) magazine due for release on May 25th, when there will be a lovely feature on our garden.
 Using photos taken last May by Claire Takacs, the article is written by Noel Kingsbury, and we’re really chuffed with it.
-Not just because it is aesthetically pleasing, and the writing captures a little of what makes us as gardeners, and the garden itself, “tick”, but also because the whole process has been incredibly enjoyable, efficient and careful.
-Several visits to the garden were made by Noel – not just a phone interview – and numerous contacts from the publishing team at various stages to double check that we’re happy with everything.
+Not just because it’s aesthetically pleasing, and the writing captures a little of what makes us as gardeners, and the garden itself, “tick”; but also because the whole process has been incredibly enjoyable, efficient and careful.
+Several visits to the garden were made by Noel – not just a phone interview – and numerous contacts from the publishing team at various stages to double check that we were happy with everything.
 And GI have even sent us a very high resolution jpeg of the article so that we can put it into a photo-book with some more of Claire’s fabulous photos which didn’t make it into the article, and which again she has very kindly supplied to us for personal use.
-So very many thanks to all involved for making it a such very positive journalistic experience, and letting Gelli Uchaf shine briefly on a bigger stage.
+So many thanks to all involved for making it a such very positive journalistic experience, and letting Gelli Uchaf shine briefly briefly on a bigger stage.

 By a wonderful coincidence – or maybe very appropriate scheduling by GI – the magazine will also apparently include a feature on the garden of James Hitchmough, a landscape architect who has very recently published a beautiful book “Sowing Beauty – Designing Flowering Meadows from Seed”.
 Click here for more.

-Given my interest in our own meadows, and my involvement with Carmarthenshire Meadows Group (click here), a copy has already arrived here, and it is a fabulous unique summary of his many years of researching such environments in nature, across the globe, and then finessing and trialling species lists, seeding rates and techniques to create aesthetically pleasing, co-existing plant communities.
-Which work, and are easier to maintain than many conventional perennial planting concepts.
+Given my interest in our own meadows, and my involvement with Carmarthenshire Meadows Group (click here), a copy has already arrived here, and it’s a fabulous unique summary of his many years of researching such environments in nature, across the globe, and then finessing and trialling species lists, seeding rates and techniques to create aesthetically pleasing, co-existing plant communities.
+Which really work, and are easier to maintain than many conventional perennial planting concepts.
 Often combining, as many gardeners do, species from different continents which have been carefully chosen and shown to happily thrive together.

-Thank goodness it wasn’t trumped by media coverage of a West Wales firestorm…
+Thank goodness it wasn’t trumped by media coverage of a West Wales firestorm.